Who are Protestants?

 In (

 Hebrews 12:1) we are told that we are surrounded by a great cloud of witnesses.
-And also in Revelation 6:9-10 where the martyred saints, who are indeed alive in heaven, call upon God to avenge their deaths.
+And also in Revelation 6:9-10 we see that the martyred saints, who are indeed alive in heaven, call upon God to avenge their deaths.

 Since the Almighty is the God of the living rather than the dead Luke 20:38, Mark 12:27 & Matthew 22:32 and the saints in heaven can surely hear us as they heard and conversed with Christ upon the high mountain Matthew 17:3, it is right and proper for us to call on those closest to God to intervene and/or intercede with Him on our behalf.